…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 (for the continuation of this article)

-When folks of diverse background come together to Bible study, sometimes we get interesting observations,
+When folks of diverse ethnic and cultural background come together to Bible study, sometimes we get interesting observations,

-here’ a post on How our social, cultural perspectives & values influence our Bible reading (click here)
+here’ a post on How social media, cultural perspectives & values influence our Bible reading (click here)

 by 林弟兄, bro Lim